- Patient Survey Results

 - Quality Ratings

-Home Health Care Patient Survey State Data
+Home Health Care State Averages For HHA Quality Measures

-This dataset contains State data of several home health agency quality measures for Home Health Agencies.
+This dataset contains State averages of several home health agency quality measures for Home Health Agencies.
 This survey is designed to measure the experiences of people receiving home health care from Medicare-certified home health agencies.
 The Home Health Care Consumer Assessment of Healthcare Providers and Systems (HHCAHPS) is conducted for home health agencies by approved HHCAHPS Survey vendors.

 Get The Data